Project

 Creating a platform that will connect people who want to practice yoga with the teachers or studios that are a good fit for them, so they can persist practicing yoga, live a healthier, stress-free life and avoid illnesses caused by pressure.

-There Must Be a Solution Out There!
 Before diving in, I conducted a thorough market analysis to make sure that I haven’t missed any existing solution to this problem.

 I found two platforms featuring an easy and intuitive search, booking, and payment for fitness classes, including yoga (ClassPass and Mindbody).
 However, those platforms were not yoga-oriented.
 They didn’t offer needed information regarding teachers or genre.
 I found a third platform that was dedicated to the yoga world, but it lacked booking or payment features (YogaTrail).

-To understand what does Lauren wants to achieve and way, I used the JTBD methodology.
-I learned that Lauren has a lot of pressure and stress managing her own business.
+key insight: Lauren has a lot of pressure and stress managing her own business.
 She is looking to improve her quality of life and reduce stress by engaging in physical activity to give her some balance – both mentally and physically.

 Mat is here to help you find all the information you need to practice yoga and keep a healthy, active and calm lifestyle.